danwill/timber_starter_theme/README.md

 3. Remove some default plugins: `wp plugin uninstall hello akismet`
 4. Install Timber: `wp plugin install timber-library --activate`
 5. Activate Soil: `wp plugin activate soil`
-6. `cd wp-content/themes`
+6. `cd ../themes`
-  * You may want to remove the standard Wordpress themes from this directory
+  * You may want to remove the standard Wordpress themes from this directory (`open .`)
 7. Clone in this theme: `git clone --depth=1 https://github.com/danwill/timber_starter_theme.git mechanic && rm -rf mechanic/.git`
-  * Remember to change _mechanic_ above to your project name!
+  * Remember to change **both** instances of _mechanic_ above to your project name!
-8. Go to <https://www.advancedcustomfields.com/my-account/>, sign on, and download the most recent version of ACF Pro
+8. `open https://www.advancedcustomfields.com/my-account/`, sign on, and download the most recent version of ACF Pro
 9. Copy the contents of the ACF Pro .zip file into the theme's `acf/` directory
 10. Activate the starter theme: `wp theme activate mechanic`